How to Hide From Debt Collection, the Debt Collector, and Creditors

 Here is how you deal with that situation:

-Never call the debt collector or banks from your family and friend TracFone phone.
+Never call the debt collector or banks from your family and friend prepaid phone.
 Never.
 When you can’t deal with the debt collection calls, turn the second phone off to get a brain break.

 Whatever you do, do not transfer your old telephone number.
 You need to break the connection from your old number.